pierremgagnon/simple-secured-container/README.md

 To deploy the solution, go to the root folder of the solution and type :
 > *docker-compose up -d*

+The solution is now running on the local docker machine and be accessible at https://localhost and the secret content at https://localhost/uj47G/.

 # How it works

 ## Web image

 The docker file describing the image contains :
   - the reference to the official Nginx:latest image